hermanolvik/Foodie/README.md

 HTML files:

 Like the .js and .css files the html files are created for each page with a base.html that translates to all other .html files.
-All thies files are for setting up the structure of the page.
+All these files are for setting up the structure of the page.